Run-Club-CA/run-club-doc/README.md

 - As Alicia, I want to be able to keep track of mine and other trainers upcoming events so that I can keep my schedule organised.
 - As Alicia, I want to be able to create my events for the upcoming month before it starts so that I can keep my runners informed.
 - As Alicia, I want to keep track of my kms to ensure I am achieving my goals.
-- As Alicia, I want to be able to see the kms of my runners to be able to give them words of encouragement for making achievements.
 - As Alicia, I want to be able to check off the completed runs of my attending runners, so that they can keep track of their KMs.
-- As Alicia, I want to be able to notify runners attending my events of any upcoming changes or cancellations to avoid making any impacts on attendees lives/schedule.

 ### User Persona: Admin